jcallaghan/The-Cookbook/README.md

 ### Made with love 💖

 I'll keep you updated with how I progress with all the geeky stuff, but for now, enjoy my recipes and be [nosy at what I'm currently planning to cook this week](https://github.com/jcallaghan/Recipes/projects/10)!

+### //TODO
+- Recipes to primary label markdown pages (categorisation)
+- Recipe issue primary comment to markdown recipe file (publish)
+- Create project columns (planning)
+- Project issues to .ical file (schedule)
+- Website front-end (sharing)
+- Power BI 'esque statistics from project recipes (analytics)

+### Bugs
+- Cannot search for issue to add to project column.
+These are typically issues that have been in the project before.
+They would have been removed by removing the column from the project.
+After this the issues in these columns are no longer returned when performing an issue search via the adding cards option.